ssbsukirat/medicine/Infections/Syndromes/UTIs.md

     - So most efficacious drug may not be best for treatment
     - Pivmecillinam, fosfomycin, nitrofurantoin are good as minimal effect on flora
     - Trimethoprim, TMP-SMX quinolones, ampicillin have effect on fecal flora and increase resistance
+- Use agents with best urinary focus and minimal duration of course
+- 1st like TMP-SMX and nitrofurantoin
+- 2nd line beta lactams
+- Avoid flouroquinolones unless no alternative available
+- Fosfomycin maybe used
+- TMP-SMX
+    - use if resistance<20%
+    - Prior cultures used to guide therapy
+    - Significance of resistance
+        - longer time to recovery
+        - Rates of clinical and microbiological failure higher
+    - Use in uncomplicated UTI in female with close relationship with practitioner so close followup can be done
+    - 3 day course
+- Nitrofurantoin
+    - low resistance
+    - Against E coli and most others
+    - Proteus, pseudomonas, serratia, enterobacter and yeasts intrinsically resistant
+    - 5 day course
+    - No use in pyelonephritis
+- Fosfomycin
+    - single 3g